aryelgois/Medools/README.md

 - Models are restored to [ModelManager] after `unserialize()`
 - Models can be converted `toArray()`
 - Add const STAMP_COLUMNS
-- Columns whit timestamp controlled by Database can be ignored
+- Columns with timestamp controlled by Database can be ignored
 - Update README
 - Some fixes and minor updates